Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization: Effect on Observed Polarization

 Fig. \ref{fig:transmittance_BrBphi} shows the polarization transmittance for the azimuthal configuration as function of the strength of the parallel magnetic field component.
 This shows the depolarization due to the spatial incoherence introduced by Faraday rotation.
 The behaviour is not intuitive due to the non linearity of the problem and the phase-wrapping that intervenes at high magnetic field strength.
-Interestingly, a parrallel field of $\sim 1.3\times10^7$ G will result in a completly unpolarized beam.
-The best way to understand this is through the distribution of the stokes parameter over the entire flow.
-To get an unpolarized beam, both the Q and U stokes parameters need to cancel out.
-For an azimuthal configuration, the U and -U stokes parameter will always compensate due to synetry.
-The Q parameter will cancel out at a Faraday rotation of $\sim \pm$70$^\circ$ for a parallel magnetic strength of $B_{||}\sim 1.3\times10^7$ G. Above this value, the stokes parameter starts to phase-wrap and the corresponding stokes distribution will get larger and flatter, resulting in a smaller polarization transmittance envelope.
+Interestingly, a parallel field of $\sim 1.3\times10^7$ G will result in a completly unpolarized beam.
+The best way to understand this is through the distribution of the Stokes parameter over the entire flow.
+To get an unpolarized beam, both the Q and U Stokes parameters need to cancel out.
+This happens for a parallel magnetic strength of $B_{||}\sim 1.3\times10^7$ G. Above this value, the Stokes parameter starts to phase-wrap and the corresponding Stokes distribution will get larger and flatter, resulting in a smaller polarization transmittance envelope.